 In some cases, there will be more than one possibility.
 Use patience and check them all.
 Go here to get started on a search for any jail in the state of California or go to this page to begin a search for all jails in the United States.

-If your inmate has been charged but not yet convicted of a misdemeanor or a felony, he or she will most likely be held in Contra Costa County County within the county where the crime occurred.
+If your inmate has been charged but not yet convicted of a misdemeanor or a felony, he or she will most likely be held in the county detention center where the crime occurred.
 If you only have the city name, look up the city's police department, call and ask them if they keep inmates at a local jail or send them to the county jail.
-If they are sent to the Contra Costa County County Jail, either look them up here or call 925-778-2441 for assistance.
+If they are sent to the Antioch Jail, call 925-778-2441 for assistance.

-Recently convicted felons are sometimes held at Contra Costa County County Jail until transport to a California State Prison is available.
-Inmates sentenced to less than one year incarceration or those convicted to serve time for misdemeanors will do their time in the Contra Costa County County Jail system.
+Recently convicted felons are sometimes held at this facility until transport to a California State Prison is available.
+Inmates sentenced to less than one year incarceration or those convicted to serve time for misdemeanors will do their time in the Antioch Jail.

 How to find an Inmate already convicted of a felony and sentenced in the state of California